 INVESTMENT MARKET UPDATE

-It’s time for another look at the latest factors affecting the investment market across the globe.
-We hope, as ever, you find it useful and informative.
+We hope, as ever, you find our updates useful and informative.
 Our thanks to our partners at Charles Stanley for their help in pulling the content together.

 Last week the pan-European Stoxx 600 index hit a record high, but equities weakened over the week as concerns over inflation and the spread of the Delta variant of the Covid-19 virus remained somewhat of a drag on sentiment.
 Let’s look at a few more things in detail.

 The 19th of July saw Freedom Day arrive when the UK lifted most of the restrictions that were introduced to stop the spread of the Covid-19 virus following the rapid rollout of its vaccination programme.
 However not everyone is going all in.
 Although the legal mandate to wear a mask will be dropped, some retailers such as J Sainsbury, Tesco and Waterstones will “encourage” people to wear a face-covering on their premises.
 Investment bank Goldman Sachs will also require mask-wearing in its offices.

 Elsewhere a group of major travel businesses including Ryanair, IAG-owned British Airways, travel business Tui and Manchester Airports Group has launched legal action against the government over its travel restrictions.
 They are asking for significantly more transparency over how the government takes decisions on Covid-19 travel rules.
 In particular, they want to know how the government assesses the threat in destination countries.
 Airline shares were hit once more last week after the UK government announced that the Balearic Islands of Majorca, Menorca and Ibiza would be added back onto its “amber list” of travel destinations.